senocular/senocular.github.com/articles/js_implementing_for_loops.md

     break;
   }

-  // Because the loop had a block for its body, a new scope is
+  // Because the loop had a block for its body, a new block scope is
   // created for that block.
   const blockOuterScope = currentScope const blockScope = new Scope(blockOuterScope)
   currentScope = blockScope

-  // Run the body of the loop which in this case logs the value of i. forBody()
+  // Run the body of the loop which, in this case, logs the value of i. forBody()

   // At the end of the body, its block scope is restored to the
-  // previous scope which was globalScope. currentScope = blockOuterScope
+  // previous scope (globalScope). currentScope = blockOuterScope

   // Finally the afterthought can run updating the value of i.
 This